Sanrro10/JanuaryProject/README.md

 As a minimalist art, the game doesn't have complex visual design.
 It is componed by simple shapes and colors with different functions:
 - **Player**: The player is a yellow circle that stands out agains the background.
 It is always visible by the player.
 - **Enemies**: The enemies are red triangles that also stand out agains the background.
 They are seeing with enough time to evade them.
 - **Spikes**: The spikes are static enemies that will kill the player if he touchs them.
 They will have almost the same color as the main platform or floor, but slightly different, maybe more dark to contrast with the background.
 The spikes will appear on floor, walls and ceiling.
+They can also belong to the color panels, so they can be blue and orange.
+In this case, they can be activated and deactivated by switching planes.
 - **Basic Platforms**: The platforms are dark-grey rectangles (with circular edges), and they are the only walkable element in all the game.
 - **Plane Platforms**: The platforms that can change between planes are blue and orange rectangles (also with circular edges).
 When the player is in its right plane, the platform is saturated blue or orange, but if the player is in the other plane, the platform swith into a grey blue or grey orange.
 - **Goal**: The goal is composed by a green platform and a green flag.